-This Practice Note has been issued jointly by the HPC Practice Committees for the guidance of Panels and to assist those appearing before them.
+This Practice Note has been issued by the Council for the guidance of Practice Committee Panels and to assist those appearing before them.

 Introduction

 Although most fitness to practice proceedings are normally held in public, in appropriate cases, Panels have the discretion to exclude the press or public from all or part of a hearing.